jphart/jphart.github.io/_projects/weatherstation_power.md

     }
 ```

 However, running my Arduino at 8MHz produced garbled messages being sent by the HC-12.
-I suspected this was due to data being sent over the serial port to the HC-12 at half the rate it expected, so tried doubling the baud rate, but this didn't resolve the problem.
+I suspected this was due to data being sent over the serial port to the HC-12 at half the rate it expected, so I tried doubling the baud rate, but this didn't resolve the problem.

 Halving the clock rate means that it would take twice as long to run the measurement code, this could offset or negate any potential power savings running at a lower clock rate.
 Sometimes its best to finish a task quicker and sleep the arduino sooner.